forter/riemann-storm-monitor/README.md

 builder.setBolt("testMockBolt", new MonitoredBolt(new MockBolt()), 1).localOrShuffleGrouping("testMockSpout");
 ```

 You should pass configuration for latency map.
-Set the required values when initializing the topology:
+Set the required values when initializing the topology (if not passed,
+default values will be used):
  conf.put("topology.monitoring.latencies.map.maxSize", 500);
  conf.put("topology.monitoring.latencies.map.maxTimeSeconds", 120);
  conf.put("topology.monitoring.latencies.map.maxConcurrency", 4);